 Document control and record keeping

-Acknowledging that extensive record-keeping imposes a major administrative burden on producer groups, efficient and externally credible group operations nevertheless depend fundamentally upon this requirement.
+Extensive record-keeping imposes a major administrative burden on producer groups.
+Nevertheless, efficient and externally credible group operations depend fundamentally upon this requirement.
 Individual producers should not be overburdened with documentation; however, at the group level written records are the most credible way to verify compliance and are essential to enable auditors to compare reported and observed practices.
-Group management may use a range of digital data collection tools to collect and analyze farm data.
+Group management may use a range of digital data collection tools to collect and analyse farm data.

-The IMS may opt not only to collect data on behalf of individual producers but also to support producers in analyzing their own farm enterprise data, in order to help improve their efficiency, productivity and profitability.
+The IMS may opt not only to collect data on behalf of individual producers but also to support producers in analysing their own farm enterprise data, to help improve their efficiency, productivity and profitability.

 The minimum level of record-keeping covering the relationship between the group management and its individual producers includes at least the following: